 Cookies

-If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
-These are for your convenience so that you do not have to fill in your details again when you leave another comment.
-These cookies will last for one year.
+If you leave a comment on our site you may opt‑in to saving your name, email address and website in cookies…

-Embedded content from other websites
+Embedded content

 Who we share your data with

-If you request a password reset, your IP address will be included in the reset email.
+If you request a password reset, your IP may appear in the reset email.

-Visitor comments may be checked through an automated spam detection service.
+Comments and form submissions may be checked through automated spam and security services.